CircleCI-Public/circleci-lastmile-ai/README.md

 pip install -r requirements.txt
 ```

+The install command will include the AIConfig SDK and editor, which you will allow you to run the app and edit its configuration (including the prompt).

-You will also need to provide an OpenAI API key by setting the `OPENAI_API_KEY` environment variable in order to use the AIConfig Editor.
+You will also need to provide an OpenAI API key by setting the `OPENAI_API_KEY` environment variable in order to use the AIConfig SDK.

 ### Run the application